Faint young Sun paradox: Mars

 Mars has its own version of the faint young Sun paradox.
 Martian terrains show clear signs of past liquid water on the surface, including outflow channels, gullies, modified craters, and valley networks.
 These geomorphic features suggest Mars had an ocean on its surface and river networks that resemble current Earth's during the late Noachian (4.1–3.7 Ga).
 It is unclear how Mars's orbital pattern, which places it even further from the Sun, and the faintness of the young Sun could have produced what is thought to have been a very warm and wet climate on Mars.
 Scientists debate over which geomorphological features can be attributed to shorelines or other water flow markers and which can be ascribed to other mechanisms.
 Nevertheless, the geologic evidence, including observations of widespread fluvial erosion in the southern highlands, are generally consistent with an early warm and semi-arid climate.

 Given the orbital and solar conditions of early Mars, a greenhouse effect would have been necessary to increase surface temperatures at least 65 K in order for these surface features to have been carved by flowing water.
 A much denser, CO2-dominated atmosphere has been proposed as a way to produce such a temperature increase.
 This would depend upon the carbon cycle and the rate of volcanism throughout the pre-Noachian and Noachian, which is not well known.
 Volatile outgassing is thought to have occurred during these periods.

 One way to ascertain whether Mars possessed a thick CO2-rich atmosphere is to examine carbonate deposits.
 A primary sink for carbon in Earth's atmosphere is the carbonate–silicate cycle.
 However it would have been difficult for CO2 to have accumulated in the Martian atmosphere in this way because the greenhouse effect would have been outstripped by CO2 condensation.

 A volcanically-outgassed CO2-H2 greenhouse is a plausible scenario suggested recently for early Mars.
 Intermittent bursts of methane may have been another possibility.
 Such greenhouse gas combinations appear necessary because carbon dioxide alone, even at pressures exceeding a few bar, cannot explain the temperatures required for the presence of surface liquid water on early Mars.

 Venus

-Venus's atmosphere is composed of 96% carbon dioxide, and during this time, billions of years ago, when the Sun was 25 to 30% dimmer, Venus's surface temperature could have been much cooler, and its climate could have resembled current Earth's, complete with a hydrological cycle – before it experienced a runaway greenhouse effect.
+Venus's atmosphere is composed of 96% carbon dioxide.
+Billions of years ago, when the Sun was 25 to 30% dimmer, Venus's surface temperature could have been much cooler, and its climate could have resembled current Earth's, complete with a hydrological cycle—before it experienced a runaway greenhouse effect.